75lb/renamer/README.md

 $ renamer --find jpeg --replace jpg "**"
 ```

-If no filesnames/patterns are specified, renamer will look for a newline-separated list of filenames on standard input.
+If no filenames or patterns are specified, renamer will look for a newline-separated list of filenames on standard input.
 This approach is useful for crafting a specific input list using tools like `find`.
 This example operates on files modified less than 20 minutes ago.

 ```
 $ find . -mtime -20m | renamer --find jpeg --replace jpg